algorandfoundation/algokit-utils-ts/docs/capabilities/transfer.md

 ## `ensureFunded`

-The `ensureFunded` function automatically funds an account to maintain a minimum amount of [disposable Algos](https://developer.algorand.org/docs/get-details/accounts/#minimum-balance).
-This is particularly useful for automation and deployment scripts that get run multiple times and consume Algos when run.
+The `ensureFunded` function automatically funds an account to maintain a minimum amount of [disposable Algo](https://developer.algorand.org/docs/get-details/accounts/#minimum-balance).
+This is particularly useful for automation and deployment scripts that get run multiple times and consume Algo when run.

 There are 3 variants of this function:

-- [`algorand.account.ensureFunded(accountToFund, dispenserAccount, minSpendingBalance, options?)`](../code/classes/types_account_manager.AccountManager.md#ensurefunded) - Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of Algos free to spend (accounting for Algos locked in minimum balance requirement).
+- [`algorand.account.ensureFunded(accountToFund, dispenserAccount, minSpendingBalance, options?)`](../code/classes/types_account_manager.AccountManager.md#ensurefunded) - Funds a given account using a dispenser account as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
-- [`algorand.account.ensureFundedFromEnvironment(accountToFund, minSpendingBalance, options?)`](../code/classes/types_account_manager.AccountManager.md#ensurefundedfromenvironment) - Funds a given account using a dispenser account retrieved from the environment, per the [`dispenserFromEnvironment`](#dispenser) method, as a funding source such that the given account has a certain amount of Algos free to spend (accounting for Algos locked in minimum balance requirement).
+- [`algorand.account.ensureFundedFromEnvironment(accountToFund, minSpendingBalance, options?)`](../code/classes/types_account_manager.AccountManager.md#ensurefundedfromenvironment) - Funds a given account using a dispenser account retrieved from the environment, per the [`dispenserFromEnvironment`](#dispenser) method, as a funding source such that the given account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).
   - **Note:** requires a Node.js environment to execute.
   - The dispenser account is retrieved from the account mnemonic stored in `process.env.DISPENSER_MNEMONIC` and optionally `process.env.DISPENSER_SENDER` if it's a rekeyed account, or against default LocalNet if no environment variables present.
-- [`algorand.account.ensureFundedFromTestNetDispenserApi(accountToFund, dispenserClient, minSpendingBalance, options)`](../code/classes/types_account_manager.AccountManager.md#ensurefundedfromtestnetdispenserapi) - Funds a given account using the [TestNet Dispenser API](https://github.com/algorandfoundation/algokit/blob/main/docs/testnet_api.md) as a funding source such that the account has a certain amount of Algos free to spend (accounting for Algos locked in minimum balance requirement).
+- [`algorand.account.ensureFundedFromTestNetDispenserApi(accountToFund, dispenserClient, minSpendingBalance, options)`](../code/classes/types_account_manager.AccountManager.md#ensurefundedfromtestnetdispenserapi) - Funds a given account using the [TestNet Dispenser API](https://github.com/algorandfoundation/algokit/blob/main/docs/testnet_api.md) as a funding source such that the account has a certain amount of Algo free to spend (accounting for Algo locked in minimum balance requirement).

 The general structure of these calls is similar, they all take: